lorenzwinkler1/qest-paper-benchmark/README.md

 # Running the tool

 The tool leverages a linear solver.
 This can be passed via the `--solver` flag.
-Any value, which is accepted by [OR-tools](https://developers.google.com/optimization), can be passed here, but we require great numerical stability, hence some solvers (e.g. `GLOP`) do not work as desired.
+Any value, which is accepted by [OR-tools](https://developers.google.com/optimization), can be passed here, but we require great numerical stability, hence some solvers do not work as desired.
 The default solver is `CLP`, as it can be used without installation, and performs quite stable.
 The faster solver `GUROBI` was used for the experimental results in our paper, and you can find information to install it below.

 The tool can be invoked with `CLP` using:

 ```
-docker run --mount type=bind,src=./license,dst=/opt/gurobi --mount type=bind,src=./examples,dst=/usr/src/app/examples -i -t polynomial-random-walks:latest python genetic_algorithm/polar/polar.py examples/example_1_paper.prob --termination_variance
+docker run --mount type=bind,src=./examples,dst=/usr/src/app/examples -i -t polynomial-random-walks:latest python genetic_algorithm/polar/polar.py examples/example_1_paper.prob --termination_variance
 ```

 Or when using gurobi: